pijpijpij/Horrocks/README.md

 create that subscription.
 In the sample application, it is in the implementations of `BasePresenter.takeView()` that `Engine.runWith(Configuration)` is subscribed to.

-# Building and Releasing the libraries
+# Building and Releasing the library

 ## Automated build status